 Benefits of Music Therapy in the Treatment of Addiction

-Music creation therapy involves helping a person cope with their addiction through the creation of music.
-This can occur in the form of singing, lyric writing, and even instrumental performance.
-Should the patient know how to play a musical instrument and have no previous trauma associated with playing said instrument, the music therapist will often encourage the patient to create melodies, harmonies, and even lyrics that help them explain how addiction makes them feel or how they want to feel without addiction.
-Explaining painful emotions through music is often easier for some who find it difficult without it.
+Music creation therapy involves helping a person cope with their addiction by creating music.
+Creating music includes various methods like singing, lyric writing, and even instrumental performance.
+The music therapist will often encourage the patient to create melodies, harmonies, and even lyrics that help them explain how addiction makes them feel or how they want to feel without addiction.
+Explaining painful emotions through music is often easier for people who find it difficult without it.

-Music listening and reflection involves listening to music and determining the emotions that come to the patient as they listen.
-Many times, this type of therapy is used to help patients identify what behaviors they participate in that make them have urges to abuse substances.
+Music listening and reflection involves listening to music and identifying the emotions that arise.
+Music therapists use this method to help patients determine what behaviors they participate in that make them have urges to abuse substances.
 Identifying these behaviors and feelings will help patients avoid things that cause them to feel those urges.
-This type of treatment can also be adapted for use in a group setting.
+This type of treatment also creates powerful dynamic connections in a group setting.

-Music therapy has been proven effective in treatment for those working to overcome addiction.
-Even though this may be the case, this type of treatment may not be effective for everyone.
-If you think that music therapy might be helpful for you or someone you love, there are some things that should be considered:
+Music therapy is a proven effective treatment for many people overcoming addiction.
+However, this type of treatment may not be effective for everyone.
+If you think that music therapy might be helpful for you or someone you love, there are some things you should consider:

-- Engaging in music therapy doesn’t require ability or experience in music
+- Engaging in music therapy doesn’t require experience in music.